UPDATED OCTOBER 2025

 On/Off property: On Criminal charges: Yes

-2012 dog bite fatality, fatal pit bull attack, Maryann Hanula
+2012 dog bite fatality, Maryann Hanula

 Maryann Hanula